Sometimes mortgage lenders hold back funds if you're buying a home in poor condition. Find out what to do if it happens to you.

 It may help you to renegotiate the price with the seller, or get them to complete the work themselves and have a new survey done to verify it.

-If the seller won’t budge and you want to buy the property anyway, you’ll have to make up the shortfall of the retained funds.
+If the seller refuses and you want to buy the property anyway, you’ll have to make up the shortfall of the retained funds.

 This might come from your own savings, a family loan or bridging finance.

-If you can’t renegotiate the price or find the extra funds, you may simply have to abandon the purchase and look elsewhere.
+If you can’t renegotiate the price or find the extra funds, you’ll have to walk away from the purchase.

-Of course, you should be able to repay any finance or loan swiftly when the mortgage retention is released, but beware of loans with early repayment charges.
+You should be able to repay any finance or loan as soon as the mortgage retention is released, but beware of loans with early repayment charges.